-One of the more flagrant”mic drops” I toss down whenever I speak to a group of fitness professionals is that forcing people to adopt a symmetrical stance while performing basic lifts such as deadlifts or squats is more likely hurting people rather than helping them.
+One of the more flagrant “mic drops” I toss down whenever I speak to a group of fitness professionals (remember when we used to be able to do that in person?) is that forcing people to adopt a symmetrical stance while performing basic lifts such as deadlifts or squats is more likely hurting people rather than helping them.

-In fact, I’ll go a step further and tell them symmetry in the human body doesn’t exist and then yell something like “WU-TANG FOREVER” and walk away.1
+In fact, I’ll go a step further and tell them symmetry in the human body doesn’t exist and then yell something like “UNICORNS ARE REAL!” and walk away.

-However, the more I worked with people – with varying backgrounds, injury histories, and body-types – and the more I coached, the more I realized it was bs.
+However, the more I worked with people – with varying backgrounds, injury histories, and body-types – and the more I coached, the more I realized it was all B.S.
 Holding everyone to the same standard didn’t make sense.

-The tipping point for me was my introduction to PRI (Postural Restoration Institute ®) a few years back.
+The tipping point for me was my introduction to PRI (Postural Restoration Institute ®) a number of years back.
 Neil Rampe stopped by Cressey Sports Performance and did a 1-day workshop and opened my eyes to just how UN-symmetrical the body really is.